Kavya1789/ACL-Docs/workshop/07_Performance_as_a_Self_Service/09_Compare_Tests_in_Dynatrace/README.md

 # Compare Tests in Dynatrace

-In this lab you'll learn how to leverage Dynatrace to identify the difference between three performance tests.
-Literally, a couple of clicks can tell you the reason why one build was slower compared to another one.
+In this lab you'll learn how to leverage dynatrace to identify the difference between performance tests.
+A couple of clicks can tell you the reason why one build was slower compared to the other.

 ## Step 1: Locate the carts service

-1. In Dynatrace go to Transactions and services
+1. In dynatrace go to Transactions and services
 1. Click on **Filtered by** and select `Tag:environment:dev`.
 1. Select the service ItemsController.
 1. You should be able to visualize the 3 Custom info events on the bottom right panel of the service.